Filing U. S. District Court Complaint Pro Se

 FRCP can be easily searched by section numbers on online.

 Local rules are found in each District Court’s website.
-In general, local rules are similar nationwide, as they further elaborate Federal Rules of Civil Procedure.
+In general, local rules are similar nationwide, as they further elaborate the Federal Rules of Civil Procedure.

 Excurses